anishaislam8/TriGraph/README.md

     - Given three nodes in a PD graph that could potentially be interconnected, how effectively can our model identify the most probable edges connecting these 3-node combinations?

+## How to create the corpus

+At first, create a directory called *vocabulary_frequencies* inside the *src_c++* directory to store information about all 1-node, 2-node, and 3-node subgraphs.
+- `cd src_c++`
+- `mkdir vocabulary_frequencies`

+### Step 1: Creating the unique token corpus with their frequencies

+1. To create the corpus of unique tokens and their frequencies, go to *src_c++/create_corpus* directory.
+    - `cd src_c++/create_corpus`

+2. Next, update the training hash file and database name and location on lines 5 and 7 of *1_extract_unique_tokens_db.cpp*.
+Please note that the training hash file contains the SHA-256 hash ID of the parsed PD files in the training set, while database.db stores the contents of the parsed PD file.

+3. Then run the file using the following commands:
+- `g++ -O3 -fconcepts -o 1_gram.exe 1_extract_unique_tokens_db.cpp utils.cpp graph.cpp -lsqlite3`
+- `./1_gram.exe`

+The unique tokens and their frquencies will be stored in *unique_tokens_train.txt* and *frequency_1_gram_train.txt* files inside the *vocabulary_frequencies* directory.

+### Step 2: Creating the corpus of 2-node subgraphs and their frequencies
+1. To create the corpus of 2-node subgraphs and their frequencies, go to *src_c++/create_corpus* directory.
+    - `cd src_c++/create_corpus`

+2. Next, update the training hash file and database name and location on lines 5 and 7 of *2_extract_2_gram_frquencies_db.cpp*.
+Please note that the training hash file contains the SHA-256 hash ID of the parsed PD files in the training set, while database.db stores the contents of the parsed PD file.

+3. Then run the file using the following commands:
+- `g++ -O3 -fconcepts -o 2_grams.exe 2_extract_2_gram_frequencies_db.cpp utils.cpp graph.cpp -lsqlite3`
+- `./2_grams.exe`

+The 2-node subgraphs and their frquencies will be stored in *frequency_2_grams_train.txt* file inside the *vocabulary_frequencies* directory.
+Please note that the format of *frequency_2_grams_train.txt* includes the indices of the 2-gram nodes in the unique tokens corpus, which is sorted lexicographically when loaded.
+It also contains the adjacency matrix between the nodes and the frequency of how often these two nodes and this adjacency matrix appear in the training data.

+### Step 3: Creating the corpus of 3-node subgraphs and their frequencies

+1. To create the corpus of 3-node subgraphs and their frequencies, go to *src_c++/create_corpus* directory.
+    - `cd src_c++/create_corpus`

+2. Next, update the training hash file and database name and location on lines 5 and 7 of *3_extract_3_gram_frquencies_db.cpp*.
+Please note that the training hash file contains the SHA-256 hash ID of the parsed PD files in the training set, while database.db stores the contents of the parsed PD file.

+3. Then run the file using the following commands:
+- `g++ -O3 -fconcepts -o 3_grams.exe 3_extract_3_gram_frequencies_db.cpp utils.cpp graph.cpp -lsqlite3`
+- `./3_grams.exe`

+The 3-node subgraphs and their frequencies will be stored in the *frequency_3_grams_train_all.txt* file, located in the *vocabulary_frequencies* directory.
+To merge duplicates and sum the occurrences of each unique 3-node subgraph, run the *merge.py* script in the *create_corpus* directory:
+- `python3 merge.py`

+This command will generate a new file called *frequency_3_grams_train.txt* in the *vocabulary_frequencies* directory, containing the final corpus of 3-node subgraphs along with their frequencies after the merging process.

+Please note that the format of *frequency_3_grams_train.txt* includes the indices of the 3-gram nodes in the unique tokens corpus, which is sorted lexicographically when loaded.
+It also contains the adjacency matrix between the nodes and the frequency of how often these three nodes and this adjacency matrix appear in the training data.

 ## How to run our code for predicting the nodes and edges of a PD graph

 The sample corpus for the following stages are provided in the *src_c++/vocabulary_frequencies* directory.
 You can replace it with your own corpus.